-4. The fields of research set out above shall be reviewed for the second phase of this programme (2010-2013) in the light of scientific advances.
+4. The fields of research set out above shall be reviewed for the second phase of this programme (2010 to 2013) in the light of scientific advances.

-- 1. The Specific Programme shall be implemented by means of the funding schemes established in Annex III to the Framework Programme. - 2.
-Annex III to this Specific Programme sets out the arrangements for a grant to the EIB for the establishment of a Risk-Sharing Finance Facility. - 3.
-Annex IV sets out an indicative list of possible Joint Technology Initiatives that could be the subject of separate decisions and an indicative list of initiatives for the possible joint implementation of national research programmes that could be the subject of a separate decision on the basis of Article 169 of the Treaty. - 4.
-The rules for participation and dissemination shall apply to this Specific Programme.
+1. The specific programme shall be implemented by means of the funding schemes established in Annex III to the Framework Programme.

+2. Annex III to this specific programme sets out the arrangements for a grant to the EIB for the establishment of a risk-sharing finance facility.

+3. Annex IV sets out an indicative list of possible joint technology initiatives that could be the subject of separate decisions and an indicative list of initiatives for the possible joint implementation of national research programmes that could be the subject of a separate decision on the basis of Article 169 of the Treaty.

+4. The rules for participation and dissemination shall apply to this specific programme.

-1. The Commission shall draw up a work programme for the implementation of this Specific Programme, setting out in greater detail the objectives and scientific and technological priorities set out in Annex I, the funding scheme to be used for the topic on which proposals are invited, and the timetable for implementation.
+1. The Commission shall draw up a work programme for the implementation of this specific programme, setting out in greater detail the objectives and scientific and technological priorities set out in Annex I, the funding scheme to be used for the topic on which proposals are invited, and the timetable for implementation.

-- 2. The work programme shall take account of relevant research activities carried out by the Member States, associated countries and European and international organisations, and the achievement of European added-value as well the impact on industrial competitiveness and the relevance for other Community policies.
-It shall be updated where appropriate. - 3.
-Proposals for indirect actions under the funding schemes shall be evaluated and projects shall be selected considering the criteria set out in Article 15(1a) of the rules for participation and dissemination. - 4.
-The work programme may identify: - (a) organisations that receive subscriptions in the form of a membership fee; - (b) support actions for the activities of specific legal entities.
+2. The work programme shall take account of relevant research activities carried out by the Member States, associated countries and European and international organisations, and the achievement of European added-value as well the impact on industrial competitiveness and the relevance for other Community policies.
+It shall be updated where appropriate.

+3. Proposals for indirect actions under the funding schemes shall be evaluated and projects shall be selected considering the criteria set out in Article 15(1a) of the rules for participation and dissemination.